 - 150 g raspberry jam

-- With a hand mixer mix margarine with sugar until light and creamy consistency.
+- With a hand mixer, cream margarine and sugar until light and creamy.

-- In a separate bowl combine dry ingredients: flour, baking powder, vanilla.
+- In a separate bowl, combine the dry ingredients: flour, baking powder, and vanilla.

-- In the margarine and sugar mixture add one egg and one 1 tbsp. of dry ingredients.
-Mix well and put half of the dry ingredients, combine well and put the left part in.
+- Add one egg to the margarine and sugar mixture and stir in 1 tbsp of the dry ingredients.
+Mix well and add the remaining dry ingredients, combining well.
+Add lemon zest and whisk.

-- Bake for 25 min, then check if the top has gotten brown.
-If not, cook for 5 more minutes.
+- Bake crostata for 25 minutes, then check if the top has browned.
+If not, bake for an additional 5 minutes.